mantidproject/documents/Design/Instrument-2.0/design-notes.md

 # Instrument-2.0 Design Notes

+The primary focus of this document is to describe and design the top level interface to the `InstrumentTree`.
+How will the clients of the `Instrument` access the information they need?
+How will the performance issues associated with fast reads be addressed?

 ## Overview

 - Copy-on-write `InstrumentTree`, similar to the [prototype](https://github.com/DMSC-Instrument-Data/instrument-prototype).
 The design of this component is not the core focus of this document.